CHILD FIND, REFERRALS, AND INTAKE

 Informing the Public of the Early ACCESS System

 Information is provided to agencies and organizations that have a direct interest in early intervention to help locate and refer potentially eligible infants and toddlers from birth to three years of age.
 Materials are produced by the Iowa Department of Education, in collaboration with the Signatory Agencies (Iowa Department of Education, Iowa Department of Human Services, Iowa Department of Public Health, ad Child Health Speciality Clinics) and AEAs.
-Materials and information on child development, the referral process, the availability of early intervention services, and Iowa’s central point of contact and central directory are made available and distributed by AEAs, Signatory Agencies, Iowa Family Support Network, and community partners.
+Materials and information on child development, the referral process, the availability of early intervention services, and Iowa’s central point of contact and central directory are made available and distributed by AEAs, Signatory Agencies, Iowa Family Support Network (IFSN), and community partners.

 Providing a Central Point of Contact and Directory of Services